Karki-Biplab/Portfolio/src/app/blog/_content/register-com-np-guide.md

 - Log in to your account.
 - Use the Domain Search bar to check if your desired domain is available.
-- If available, click “Register Now” to proceed with the application.
+- If available, click "Register Now" to proceed with the application.

 ### Step 4: Prepare Required Documents